 2. Block off time in your calendar

-Your calendar can quickly get filled up with all manner of meetings and calls, especially as new projects start up.
-Think ahead and purposely block off chucks of time in your calendar so people can’t book you in meetings.
-Give yourself plenty of space get back into the flow of things.
+Your calendar can quickly get filled up with all manner of meetings and calls, especially as new projects start to ramp up.
+Think ahead and purposely block off chunks of time in your calendar so people can’t book you in meetings.
+Give yourself plenty of space to get back into the flow of things.

 3. Temporarily delete wok apps